la4gia/didd/README.md

   * If HTTPS is preferred, repo will need to be cloned first
 * Docker running on instance
 * Git installed on instance

+### Start-up Note
+* Comment lines 32-37 in didd.yml for first run
+  * Error will be thrown if previous image & container does not exist